 NOTE: These conditions are in addition to the conditions in the main body of the Access Arrangement and do not in any way affect the generality of those conditions.

-MANAGEMENT PLAN CONDITIONS
+MANAGEMENT AND MONITORING PLAN CONDITIONS

 All Activities authorised by this Access Arrangement must be undertaken in accordance with the following management plans included in Part H of the application documents, or any amended versions that may be made under Condition 2.2:

-Ecology and Landscape Management Plan
+WUG Ecology and Landscape Management Plan

-Wharekirauponga Animal Pest Management Plan
+Wharekirauponga Pest Animal Management Plan

-Wharekirauponga Underground Mine Water Management Plan
+Coromandel Forest Park Kauri Dieback Management Plan

-Dewatering and Settlement Monitoring and Management Plan
+Native Frog Monitoring Plan

-Vibration Management Plan

-The Permit holder may make amendments to any of the management plans referred to in Condition 2.1 at any time, provided that:
+In accordance with Conditions C8A – C8C of the Resource Consent [to link in the consent number of the Combined HDC and WRC Conditions] the Permit holder may make amendments to any of the management plans referred to in Condition 2.1 at any time, provided that:

+The Permit holder must invite the Manager to participate in a collaborative workshop with the Permit holder to discuss the proposed amendments.

+If the Manager agrees to participate in a workshop:

-The Permit holder must submit, in writing, any proposed amendment to the Manager at least 10 Working Days before Works associated with the amendment are to be implemented.
+The Permit holder must provide a copy of the amended management or monitoring plan to the Manager at least 15 working days before the workshop;

+The Permit holder must circulate a record of the workshop discussions to the Manager within 5 days of the completion of the workshop; and

+The Manager must be given an opportunity to provide written feedback to the Permit holder on the management or monitoring plan amendments within 15 working days of the completion of the workshop.

+If the Manager declines the opportunity to participate in a collaborative workshop, the Permit holder must provide a copy of the amended management or monitoring plan to the Manager, and give the Manager 15 working days to provide written feedback to the Permit holder on the proposed amendments.

-If the Manager has not, within 5 Working Days of receipt of the amendment, advised the consent holder that Condition 2.2c applies, any Works associated with the amendment may proceed and the Management Plan will be deemed to be certified.
+If the Manager has not, within 15 Working Days of receipt of the amendment, advised the consent holder that Condition 2.2e applies, any Works associated with the amendment may proceed.

-Except where Condition 2.2b. applies, no work may occur under any amended management plan until that plan is approved in writing by the Manager.
+Except where Condition 2.2d. applies, until an amendment is approved, any work must be conducted in accordance with the existing management or monitoring plan.

+WUG Ecology and Landscape Management Plan

+The objective of the WUG Ecology and Landscape Management Plan is to identify how the potential adverse effects of the Waihi North Project on the ecological, landscape and biodiversity values within the WUG Area and its surrounds will be appropriately managed.